 But which ETTs should you buy?
 Here are two ETFs that are rated highly by analysts right now:

 ETFS Battery Tech & Lithium ETF (ASX: ACDC)

 Jessica Amir from Saxo Markets believes this ETF could be a top option for investors.
-She recently suggested that it could be good for investors that aren’t keen on stock-picking but want to gain exposure to the decarbonisation megatrend.
+She recently suggested that it could be good way for investors to gain exposure to the decarbonisation megatrend.

 VanEck Vectors MSCI World ex Australia Quality ETF (ASX: QUAL)

 Another ETF that could be a top option for investors is the VanEck Vectors MSCI World ex Australia Quality ETF.